19bufordcarl/CarlRPG/Myth & Shadow/Social Systems/Companions.md

 # Companions

-Allowing PCs to amass [[.md\|Companions]] is an optional rule.
+Allowing PCs to amass [[Companions]] is an optional rule.
 The default assumption is that the PCs cannot have companions, only [[NPC Hirelings\|NPC Hirelings]].
 The narrative of the campaign might have it make sense for an NPC to accompany the party for a time, but that need not ever happen.

 Lots of companions alter the feel and style of game greatly, and the rest of the system functions fine without them.